cest-sources/cestineers/README.md

  This is custom written code and only recommended for advanced users, that are able and willing to adjust codes in Matlab.
  If this is not given, it is recommended to wait for the next WIP release of Siemens.

  # About
-**Cestineers** is an initiative by Moritz Zaiss (FAU), Steffen Görke (DKFZ), Kai Herz (MPI Tübingen), and open for everyone to join.
+**Cestineers** is an initiative by Moritz Zaiss (FAU) and Kai Herz (MPI Tübingen), and open for everyone to join.

- To display .md files in windows, try https://www.microsoft.com/en-us/p/markpad/9wzdncrdcfsb
+ To display .md files in windows, try https://www.microsoft.com/en-us/p/markpad/9wzdncrdcfsb or notepad++